Getting Started

 Factory Presets

 ConjureDSP ships with factory presets covering common effects — gain, delay, chorus, compressor, EQ, and more.
-Each preset is available in both Python and Rust.
-Use them as working examples or starting points for your own effects.
+Many include a custom UI authored in HTML and JavaScript instead of the stock slider strip; use them as working examples or starting points for your own effects.

 Writing Effects